Icarogamer2441/scb/README.md

 SCB (Simple Compiler Backend) is a minimalistic compiler that translates a IR language into x86-64 assembly.
 The compiler is implemented in Python and generates assembly code that can be assembled and linked using GCC.

+if you're on windows, see [Installation-Windows](#installation-windows) for more information.

 ## Features

 - Basic data definitions with `datadef`